-NOW is a great time to do this Old Fall River Road Groad route!
-We’ve had our eye on this route for about a year now, and finally did it for a couple of reasons: We noticed both friends and followers of the blog had done it recently and they were able to give us some info and tips (thanks especially to Caroline!), and Rocky Mountain National Park is currently limiting entry and requiring reservations for cars (not bikes or pedestrians) so the park is more quiet and less crowded than usual.
+We had our eye on this route for awhile and finally did it in July 2020 for a couple of reasons: We noticed both friends and followers of the blog had done it recently and they were able to give us some info and tips (thanks especially to Caroline!), and Rocky Mountain National Park is currently limiting entry and requiring reservations for cars (not bikes or pedestrians) so the park is slightly less crowded than usual.

 We picked the perfect day to do this Old Fall River Road Ride!
 There was limited car traffic and no lines to get in.
 Colorado is having particularly warm temperatures right now, and by starting early in the morning (7:30 am) it was cool at the start and surprisingly not that cold at the top.
 (Our Machines for Freedom Summerweight Long Sleeve Jerseys and All Weather Vests were the perfect thing to wear for the day.)